Recipe Overview

 - In small bowl, mix olive oil, lemon juice and zest (it's easier to zest the lemon before you juice it!),oregano, mint, parsley, garlic, salt and pepper.2 tablespoons olive oil, 3 tablespoons fresh lemon juice, 1 teaspoon grated lemon zest, 2 tablespoons minced fresh oregano, 1 tablespoon minced fresh mint, ¼ cup minced fresh parsley, 4 cloves garlic, minced, ¾ teaspoon kosher salt, ½ teaspoon coarse ground black pepper

-- Heat grill pan over medium heat, and grill the lamb chops 2 to 3 minutes per side, for medium rare (145°F).
+- To Grill (Stovetop): Heat grill pan over medium heat, and grill the lamb chops 2 to 3 minutes per side, for medium rare (145°F).
+Remove the chops from the pan, and allow the chops to rest one or two minutes before serving.

-- To Broil: If desired, chops can be broiled.
-Preheat broiler to high, broil chops 2 to 3 minutes per side.
+- To Broil: Preheat broiler to high; broil chops 2 to 3 minutes per side, for medium rare (145°F).
+Remove from pan; rest one to two minutes before serving.

 Notes